johndimm/WhatLooksGood/README.md

 ## Motivation

-We want pancakes, so we search breakfast places and scan the photos to see who has the best looking pancakes.
-It would be so much easier if we could see pictures of pancakes from different restaurants on the same page.
+You are hungry for pancakes, so you search breakfast places and scan the photos to see who has the best looking pancakes.
+Lots of clicks and navigation.
+It would be so much easier if you could see pictures of pancakes from different restaurants on the same page.

 I want to start my exploration of dining options by asking *what* we want to eat, not *where*.

-## Cheap trick
+## The concept of dish

 For this to work, we need to know the object that is shown in a photo.
+Photo captions are too specific, often unique.
+We need to find a way to extract something that will be the same across multiple restaurants.

+How can we know what a photo is a photo *of*?
 Object recognition by computer vision is one option.

 It turns out there is a very effective and simple method that produces remarkably clean data with little effort, given this particular set of photos.

-The cheap trick is to notice that although some people write a comment in the caption of a photo, others are not so creative.
+The cheap trick is to notice that although some people write a comment in the caption of a photo, others are not as creative.
 They just say what it is.

 ![lobster roll](http://www.johndimm.com/yelp_db_caption/app/lobster_roll.png)